-Each student will make a 10- to 15-minute PowerPoint presentation on the salient points of his/her Assignment #2 paper and be prepared to respond to questions from class members and the facilitator.
+Each student will make a 10- to 15-minute PowerPoint presentation on the salient points of their Critical Analysis paper and be prepared to respond to questions from class members and the facilitator.
 Students will be evaluated according to the attached rubric.